dmuchai/kenya-movers-ai/privacy-policy.md

 ## Children's Privacy

 MoveEasy is not intended for children under 18 years of age.
-We do not knowingly collect personal information from children under 18.
-If we discover that a child under 18 has provided us with personal information, we will delete it immediately unless we have verifiable consent from the child's parent or guardian as required by Kenya's Data Protection Act, 2019.
-Processing personal data of a child under 18 will only occur with the consent of their parent or guardian in accordance with the Act.
+We do not knowingly collect personal information from children under 18 without verifiable parental consent as required by Kenya's Data Protection Act, 2019, Section 31.

+**Parental Consent Requirements**: If a child under 18 wishes to use our services:
+- Written consent from parent/guardian is required before any data processing
+- Parent/guardian must provide government-issued ID verification
+- Consent can be withdrawn at any time with immediate data deletion
+- Special protection measures apply to children's data with enhanced security

+**Discovery and Deletion**: If we discover that a child under 18 has provided us with personal information without verified parental consent, we will delete it immediately and notify the parent/guardian if contact information is available.

 ## International Data Transfers